Specific Bonsai Care

 This tree likes bright, indirect light (away from direct sunlight, but in a bright spot).
 The lighter the position, the more water it will need, so give it regular water and don't let the root ball dry out.
 We recommend watering weekly, or when the moss ball feels light to touch.
 This tree loves humidity, and likes having its leaves wiped every so often.
 This tree doesn't like drafty spots.
 Feed once a month in growing season.

-Bonsai Care Kit
+Bonsai Care Guide

 -